Kelvin-Eden/adp/README.md

 This program is designed to offer prompt provisional diagnoses using predictions made through machine learning(ML).
 The program requires the user to provide a list of signs and/or symptoms.

 ## version
 This is the first released version, ADP 1.0.
+Currently, there is an installer for windows 64-bits OS.
+The link to download it is [windows(64-bits)](https://github.com/Kelvin-Eden/adp/releases/download/untagged-8537b8d845ddb138168f/adp_win64.exe "ADP installer")

 ## Purpose
 This version is for educational purposes __ONLY__.
 More refirements are needed for the best experience.
 The features currently supported are;